Compliance was masking resolution failure

 Stable team scores hid inconsistent behaviours across the same customer journey.

-Escalations were driven by incomplete explanations, unclear ownership and weak first-time resolution.
+Even where headline volumes moved down, demand still pointed to incomplete explanations, unclear ownership and weak first-time resolution.

 Feedback focused on missed checkpoints, not the behaviours behind repeat contact and weak resolution.